 While all viburnum plants are susceptible to a beetle infestation, there are certain varietals that are more at-risk than others.
 The viburnum leaf beetle has three known favorite varieties of viburnum plants—it's wise to avoid planting these specific types if you want to lower your chances of an issue.
 They include:

 - European highbush cranberry (Viburnum opulus)

 Viburnum Leaf Beetle Lifecycle

-The beetles overwinter as eggs deposited in the branches.
-They hatch in May and the larvae then feeds on the new leaves.
-Since the newly emerged larvae are so small, the first signs of injury may be missed, as the damage can appear as holes no larger than pin holes.
-Within a month, skeletonizing will be hard to miss.
+Viburnum leaf beetles overwinter as eggs deposited onto the branches of the viburnum plant.
+They hatch in May, and the larvae begin to feed on the leaves that are emerging for spring.
+Since the newly hatched larvae are so small, the first signs of injury to the plant may very easily be missed, as the damage can appear as holes no larger than a pinprick, almost invisible to the naked eye.

 - Doublefile viburnum (Viburnum plicatum)

 If you already have viburnum shrubs in your landscape, keep a close watch on them throughout the year for signs of an infestation.
 In the early spring (before the eggs hatch) this means carefully examining the small twigs from the previous year’s growth for any evidence of egg-laying holes and scars.
 Increasing temperatures can cause those holes to swell, allowing the "caps" to fall off and eggs or larva to emerge.
 If present on your plant, you will need to prune out and destroy all infested wood before the eggs have a chance to hatch.